 Please submit a preview copy of your film via the FilmFreeway or another listed online submission engine.
 Sound must be 2 channel mono or stereo, 48 hz 16 bit.
 If accepted, you will be contacted to provide a final screening copy.
 All final exhibition prints must be submitted on one of the following formats: HD online copy (password protected Vimeo or Dropbox), 1080p.
 No other formats will be accepted for screening prints.

 The festival holds no responsibility for lost media or promotional items.

 5) Awards: Awards and acknowledgments for best International film, best short, best local short, and the "Visionary spirit" best overall film will be awarded at the festival.

 6) By submitting your film you agree that you have the sole legal authority to enter into this agreement.
-Further, you authorize the Sacramento Film Festival and/or its designees to use your film's content (in part or whole) to advertise, promote and exhibit via Digital Media, TV, Radio and/or theatrical means.
+Further, you authorize the Sacramento International Film Festival, The California Film Foundation, and/or their designees to exhibit your film's content (in part or whole), without restriction via Theatrical, Digital Media, TV, Radio and/or other means.

 Response from festival:

 Thanks guys.
 To say the LEAST, logistics weren't in our favor.
 We suffered a MAJOR LOSS due to COVID.
 But we DID indicate a month prior that the venue in your case was going to be virtual.
 It wasn't until Johnny actually reached you BY PHONE the week prior that we got confirmation, however.
 This is a COMMON problem with filmmakers where for whatever reason, the email is unresponsive and sometimes even phone outreach.
 Often it is a different submitter than the director/producer.
 Often contact info changes.
 Whatever the case, it WAS exacerbated by our horrible loss closer to the event and for THAT we do appreciate your patience!
 Johnny WAS also instructed to inform you that you'd get a LIVERESCREENING in the spring so we look forward to seeing you then!